 Describe the types of services to be offered.

-13. COC-HHA Standards (3000 Characters)
+13. COC-HHA Standards (3000 Characters) - Not Applicable to Transportation Administration Services Subcategory

 Describe how the HHA Emergency Shelter, RRH, PSH, Housing First, and/or Housing-Focused Case Management standards have been utilized in establishing/operating the program.